waynetee/tp/docs/UserGuide.md

 TODO: Find command adapted for property/buyers
 ### Locating properties by name: `find`

-Finds properties whose names contain any of the given keywords and whose tag list contain all of the specified tags.
+Finds properties or buyers whose names contain any of the given keywords and whose tag list contain all of the specified tags.

-Format: `find [KEYWORDS] [t/TAG_TO_MATCH]…`
+Format: `find (properties | buyers) [KEYWORDS] [t/TAG_TO_MATCH]…`

 * The keyword search is case-insensitive. e.g `hillview` will match `Hillview`
 * The order of the keywords does not matter. e.g. `Hillview Rise` will match `Rise Hillview`